greenled/portainer-stack-utils/README.md

 ## How to use

 The provided `psu` script allows to deploy/update/undeploy portainer stacks.
 Settings can be passed through envvars and/or flags.
-Both envars and flags can be mixed but flags will always overwrite envvar values.
+Both envvars and flags can be mixed but flags will always overwrite envvar values.
 When deploying a stack, if it doesn't exist a new one is created, otherwise it's updated.

 ### With envvars